drewmullen/harvester-go-sdk/docs/K8sCniCncfIoV1NetworkAttachmentDefinition.md

 ### NewK8sCniCncfIoV1NetworkAttachmentDefinition

-`func NewK8sCniCncfIoV1NetworkAttachmentDefinition(apiVersion string, kind string, spec K8sCniCncfIoV1NetworkAttachmentDefinitionSpec, ) *K8sCniCncfIoV1NetworkAttachmentDefinition`
+`func NewK8sCniCncfIoV1NetworkAttachmentDefinition(spec K8sCniCncfIoV1NetworkAttachmentDefinitionSpec, ) *K8sCniCncfIoV1NetworkAttachmentDefinition`

 NewK8sCniCncfIoV1NetworkAttachmentDefinition instantiates a new K8sCniCncfIoV1NetworkAttachmentDefinition object
 This constructor will assign default values to properties that have it defined,